Tips on how to check the size of your image and how to take a high quality photo.

 Shoot at High Quality

 By default, many cameras aren't set to shoot in high-quality mode, and this is often true of cell phones too.
-Go into your camera settings and check to make sure you shooting at maximum resolution and that picture or image quality is set at the highest setting.
+Go into your camera settings and check to make sure you're shooting at maximum resolution and that picture or image quality is set at the highest setting.

 Reduce The Chance of Blur